 You lose a lot of free and private time in your home, any you get a foreclosure judgment against you.

 "Your home is about to be sold at Sheriff's sale" (a date within a month from now is usually given.)

-"I can help you sell your home to avoid foreclosure."
+"I can help you sell your home and avoid the foreclosure."